 Our exploration of the tarot will begin with the Major Arcana, the group of tarot cards revered by all and often misunderstood by many.
 Tarot card meanings for the Major Arcana usually denote spiritual and higher moral themes that can seem difficult to apply to your own life.
 This doesn’t have to be so.
 Each tarot card can have a multitude of meanings, deep and mundane, but as you will see, each can easily be applied to your life and situation with a little understanding and practice.

-Journey Through the Major Arcana, a guest post series by Bonnie Cehovet, looks at the higher themes of these cards and is an excellent resource to complement your learning of the tarot.
-As well as exploring the progression of life through the Major Arcana, this series presents deeper, more spiritually attuned tarot card meanings for you to learn and enjoy.
+Journey Through the Major Arcana is a guest post series by Bonnie Cehovet and looks at the higher themes of these cards.
+It is an excellent resource to complement your learning of the tarot.
+As well as exploring the progression of life through the aajor arcana, this series presents deeper, more spiritually attuned tarot card meanings for you to learn and enjoy.

 Tarot Card Meanings for the Minor Arcana